 Table of Contents

-The Income Tax Act provides for exemption from tax on long-term capital gains under two separate sections, Section 54 and Section 54F, if the investment of the gains is made for purchase or construction of a residential house.
+The I-T Act, for example, provides for exemption from tax on long-term capital gains under two separate sections, Section 54 and Section 54F, if the investment of the gains is made for the purchase or construction of a residential house.
 Whether a tax payer can claim exemptions under both the sections, if the investment is made in the same residential house, had been a subject matter of litigation many times.
 One such case was decided by the Hyderabad Income Tax Appellate Tribunal, in the case of Venkata Ramana Umareddy.

 Exemption from LTCG tax, under Section 54 and Section 54F